King To President Macron: Israeli Attack On Rafah Will Have Catastrophic Humanitarian Consequences

-Paris, Feb.
-16 (Petra)-- His Majesty King Abdullah II said on Friday that an Israeli attack on Rafah, where nearly 1.5 million people have been pushed into a small area to take shelter from the ongoing devastation in Gaza, will have catastrophic humanitarian consequences.
+(MENAFN- Jordan Times) AMMAN - His Majesty King Abdullah said on Friday that An Israeli attack on Rafah, where nearly 1.5 million people have been pushed into a small area to take shelter from the ongoing devastation in Gaza, will have catastrophic humanitarian consequences.

 The King said a political solution that leads to peace on the basis of the two-state solution is the only way to guarantee security for the Palestinians, the Israelis, and the entire region.